rmsrosa/rode_convergence_euler/docs/src/examples/07-toggle_switch.md

 using RODEConvergence
 ````

-Then we define the random seed
+Then we define the random seed:

 ````@example 07-toggle_switch
 rng = Xoshiro(123)
 ````

-The evolution law
+The evolution law:

 ````@example 07-toggle_switch
 function f!(dx, t, x, y)